ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-The second diagram tells that the target of each edge in Graph-1 is preserved by the embedding.
+The second diagram tells that the target of each edge in `overlap` is preserved by the embedding.

 ```{image} assets/Ch3/2-commuting-diagram-3.png
 :alt: Whoopsy!